snare/calculon/README.md

 Where 0 is the ID displayed at the end (or beginning, when right aligned) of the line.

-Calculon now has support to connect to [voltron](https://github.com/snarez/voltron) and inspect register state.
-If you have the most recent version of calculon and voltron, and voltron is running, calculon will connect to it at startup.
-Calculon can manually connect and disconnect from voltron as follows:

-	>>> V.connect()
-	Connected to voltron
-	>>> V.disconnect()
-	Disconnected from voltron

-When connected to voltron, calculon can inspect registers:
+Calculon can also connect to [voltron](https://github.com/snare/voltron) using Voltron's [REPL client](https://github.com/snare/voltron/wiki/REPL-Client) and inspect register state and memory, and execute debugger commands.

+Inspecting registers:

 	>>> V.rip
 	4294971201

-Or memory:
+Memory:

     >>> V[V.rbp]
     'x'